Membrane Filtration Principles | Sterlitech Corporation

 - Particulate unloading at increased differential pressure

-A Membrane Filter typically traps contaminants larger than the pore size on the surface of the membrane.
-Contaminants smaller than the rated pore size may pass through the membrane or may be captured within the membrane by other mechanisms.
-Membrane filters are typically used for critical applications such as sterilizing and final filtration.
-(Example: Supor and GN-6 Metricel membranes).
+A Membrane Filter (or “Screen Filter”) performs separations by retaining particles larger than its pore size on the surface of the membrane.
+Particles with a diameter below the rated pore size may either pass through the membrane or be captured by other mechanisms within the membrane structure.
+Membrane filters are ideally suited for critical applications requiring maximum particle recovery.
+(Example: Polymeric Media Membranes).

 - Absolute sub-micron pore size ratings are possible